-The Group received a government grant totaling approximately \$5.2 million that subsidized certain development costs incurred by the Group during the period from March 2007 to December 2012.
-The grant must be repaid with an amount up to the revenue arising from sales of the product developed or from sale of the intellectual property rights associated with the product development if a production site has not been established in Saxony, Germany no later May 31, 2017.
-As of June 30, 2015, management has not decided whether to establish production facilities in Saxony.
-Further, it is management's assessment that as of June 30, 2015, there is uncertainty in respect of future revenue from the development project or alternatively proceeds from sale of the intellectual property rights if the Group ceases development.
+The Group received a government grant totaling €3.8 million (approximately \$4.2 million based on the September 30, 2015 exchange rate) that subsidized certain product development costs incurred by the Group during the period from March 2007 to December 2012.
+The grant plus interest is contingently repayable, subject to the limitations defined below, if a production site has not been established in Saxony, Germany by May 31, 2017.
+The amount repayable would be limited to the revenue arising from sales of the product developed or from the sale of the related intellectual property rights.
+As of September 30, 2015, management has not decided whether to establish production facilities in Saxony.
+Further, it is management's assessment that as of September 30, 2015, there is significant uncertainty whether there will be future revenue from the development project and whether the related intellectual property rights can be sold.
 On this basis, management has determined that it is not appropriate to recognize a liability for the contingent repayment of the grant at this time.
+As of September 30, 2015, the contingent repayment liability, including interest, is €4.3 million or approximately \$4.8 million based on the September 30, 2015 exchange rate.